jahuth/convis/docs/_sources/model_retina.rst.txt

 This module implements a spiking retina model in python and theano.

-It is based on the VirutalRetina Simualtor [Wohrer 2008].
+It is based on the VirtualRetina Simualtor [Wohrer 2008].

 General Overview